How Effective Are Home Remedies for Toenail Fungus?

 Like every other single thing in our lives, preventative measures to avoid toenail fungus can be affected by dietary changes.
 Keeping your feet and toenails clean, dry, and maintained is bolstered by a food rich in vitamin D, healthy oils like the Omega-3 type found in fish, probiotic and iron rich foods, and proteins all combine to strengthen nails.
 Dietary changes are most effective when they are implemented proactively.

 Toenail fungus may not be life-threatening, but it can be uncomfortable and embarrassing to many.
-The home remedies for toenail fungus mentioned above, along with proper hygiene, may help in slowing down progression and treating the condition.
+The at home remedies for toenail fungus mentioned above, along with proper hygiene, may help in slowing down progression and treating the condition.
 To avoid further complications, seek your physician’s attention right away if the condition worsens, or if you are diabetic or have a weak immune system.

 The author of this site encourages you to consult with your doctor prior to making any health-related changes or any changes related to a specific diagnosis or condition.
 No information on this site should be relied upon to determine your diet, to make a medical diagnosis, or recommend any treatment for any medical conditions.
 This information is not intended to replace a one-on-one relationship with a qualified health care professional, nor is it intended as medical advice.